yveshema/networking/docs/dns.md

 ## Domain Name System (DNS)

-- allow users to locate services by DNS name rather than having to remember IP addresses
+- allow users to locate services by domain name rather than having to remember IP addresses
+- like an address book for IP addresses
 - hierarchical name system
 - distributed database
   - each domain responsible for maintaining its own DNS servers (nowadays most domain registrars provide DNS services for their customers)